SquareGPS/navixy-api/docs/backend-api/resources/commons/plugin/index.md

 * `filter` - object.
 A model filter which describes to which device models this plugin is applicable.
     * `exclusion` - boolean.
 If `true`, "models" lists models NOT supported by this plugin, if `false`, "models" contains all supported models.
-    * `values` - array of string.
+    * `values` - string array.
 List of the regexes for models which are (not) supported by this plugin.
 * `parameters` - plugin-specific parameters as JSON object.
 This field omitted if it's `null` (and it is `null` most of the time).

 #### Example